Quantum Kolmogorov complexity and quantum correlations in deterministic-control quantum Turing machines: Preliminaries

 \subsection{Kolmogorov complexity}

 In this subsection we briefly review some basic properties of the standard classical algorithmic complexity $\K$ in order to better motivate the definitions in the following sections.
-Classically the Kolmogorov complexity of a string $x$ is defined as the length of the shortest program that given to a classical universal Turing machine.
-We refer the reader to the book of Li and Vit\'anyi \cite{li:vi:19} for a complete study on this topic.
+Classically, the Kolmogorov complexity of a string $x$ is defined as the length of the shortest program that produces $x$ when given to a classical universal Turing machine.\footnote{In this work we focus on inputs to the Turing Machines which need not be prefix-free.
+In the literature, this is sometimes called ``plain'' Kolmogorov complexity.} We refer the reader to the book of Li and Vit\'anyi \cite{li:vi:19} for a complete study on this topic.

 \begin{definition} (Kolmogorov complexity) \\ Let $x,y\in\{0,1\}^*$ be two strings and $\mathsf{U}$ a classical universal Turing machine.
 The Kolmogorov complexity of $x$ given $y$ is defined as: